Amos Kimunya: Political career

+Corruption allegations

 On July 2, 2008, Kìmunya lost a parliamentary vote of no confidence, which was based on concerns related to the sale of the Grand Regency Hotel.
 It was alleged that the hotel was sold for far less than its actual value when it was purchased by a Libyan company.
 In his defense, Kìmunya asserted that he had a clean record of fighting corruption.

 Kìmunya resigned from the cabinet on 8 July 2008 to pave way for an independent commission to investigate the sale, in which he was involved, after intense public pressure for him to resign over his role in the sale of the hotel.
 A few days prior to his resignation, he had vowed to remain in his post and fight any attempt to force his resignation, going so far as to announce "I would rather die than resign!"
 Therefore, his resignation came as a surprise to many.

 On 25 November 2008, an official inquiry cleared Kìmunya of any wrongdoing.
 The commission's report was not made public.

 Kìmunya was reappointed to the cabinet by President Kibaki as Minister of Trade on 23 January 2009.

 On August 15, 2009, his guard was shot dead by gangsters while driving in Nairobi.
 Kìmunya was not at the scene.